-Civic Leadership Strategic outcome Intended public value outcome or impact The monthly payment summary listing of all payments made by the Town during the reporting month from its municipal fund and trust fund provides transparency into the financial operations of the Town.
-CL06 - Legislative responsibilities are resourced and managed appropriately, diligently and equitably The presentation of the payment listing to Council is a requirement of Regulation 13 of Local Government (Finance Management) Regulation 1996.
+Civic Leadership Strategic outcome Intended public value outcome or impact 5 11 1 5 The monthly payment summary listing of all payments made by the Town during the reporting month from its municipal fund and trust fund provides transparency into the financial operations of the Town.
+The presentation of the payment listing to Council is a requirement of Regulation 13 of Local Government (Finance Management) Regulation 1996.